dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.3b2

+### The SmartHub class is gone; the coordinator owns the model
+Ownership was inverted compared with the core integration: `entry.runtime_data` held a `SmartHub`, which constructed `HbtnComm`, constructed `HbtnCoordinator` and held `router`, `uid` and `ws_provider`.
+The core review asked what the role of `smart_hub` was as opposed to the coordinator, and the honest answer is that its `async_setup` is what `_async_setup` exists for. `HbtnCoordinator` now holds the transport, the hub and the bus model, and is what `runtime_data` carries.

+The hub model itself comes from `habitron_client` 2.1.1: `async_build_hub`
+builds it, `async_refresh_hub` fills its readings, and the uid is derived by the library's `normalise_mac`.
+That replaces the bare `.lower()` this integration used, which accepted anything -- a hub answering `00:00:00:00:00:00` got the shared id `000000000000` rather than falling back to the config entry.

+`communicate.py` stays.
+It is not the wrapper the core version was: 46 of its methods are the command surface the platforms call, and they adapt rather than forward -- `_convert_mod_id` turns the bus address into the relative one the library takes, the daytime/alarm modes encode to `0x40`..`0x43`, the LED output is offset by the module's output count, the analogue output maps to dimmer 3.
+Pushing that into twenty platform files, or into the coordinator, would be worse than leaving it.
+Moving the address arithmetic and the mode constants into the library is the next step, after which the layer can go.

+The host readings moved out of `HbtnComm.async_system_update`, which called back into the hub through a reference it held for that one purpose.
+The coordinator now refreshes them after the bus poll and outside its error guard, so a failed host read cannot fail the tick and mark every entity unavailable.

+### Hub percentage sensors renamed
+The library names them `Memory usage` / `Disk usage`; this integration called them `Memory free` / `Disk free` while reporting `memory.percent`, i.e. used.
+`sensor.py` matches those members by name, so the literals moved with them, and `_MEMBER_KEYS` now carries both spellings -- an entity grown under the old label still has to migrate onto the same key.
+The unique id is derived from the name *prefix* (`memory` -> `memory_usage`), so ids and history are unaffected; only the default display name changes.

+A test pins the contract: `async_build_hub` is driven with a Raspberry-Pi payload and the resulting member names are compared against what the platform looks for.
+A silent rename on either side would otherwise produce a hub with no entities and no error.

 ## v3.4.3b1

 ### Device links pointed at one hard-coded Home Assistant address